Luka Dončić–Anthony Davis trade: Negotiations

 In January 2025, Mavericks then-general manager Nico Harrison reached out to Lakers general manager Rob Pelinka, who he had been friends with since 2003, about a potential Dončić trade.
 Pelinka initially thought Harrison was joking.
 On January 7, Pelinka and Harrison met at the Hotel Crescent Court's coffee shop to begin negotiating the trade.
 According to an unnamed Lakers source, the Mavericks initially asked for rookie Dalton Knecht and multiple first-round picks in addition to Davis, but Pelinka convinced Harrison that Dončić's conditioning issues warranted a smaller return.
 "To get Dallas out of the luxury tax while still being cap-legal from L.A.'s end," the Lakers and Mavericks paid the Utah Jazz one second-round pick each to take on outgoing Laker Jalen Hood-Schifino's salary.
 Jazz CEO Danny Ainge was brought into the trade one week before it happened and did not know Dončić was involved until 30 minutes before the news broke.

-The Mavericks did not open trade discussions for Dončić with other teams.
+The Mavericks stated that they did not open trade discussions for Dončić with other teams, which drew significant criticism due to the belief that the Mavericks could have started a bidding war and received more value from the trade.
 Harrison worried that if Dončić knew he was on the trading block, he could "dictate where [he's] going to go" by threatening to trigger his 2026 opt-out clause if traded to the wrong team.
 Harrison wanted to negotiate with only teams that could send back a star player in return.
 ESPN reported that Harrison negotiated with only the Lakers, although The Athletic reported that the Mavericks had informally shopped Dončić to at least one other team.
-Dallas had however reportedly also attempted to trade Dončić for Anthony Edwards (Minnesota Timberwolves) and Giannis Antetokounmpo (Milwaukee Bucks).
+Dallas reportedly also attempted to trade Dončić for Anthony Edwards (Minnesota Timberwolves) and Giannis Antetokounmpo (Milwaukee Bucks).
+The Mavericks' unwillingness to look at other potential offers drew widespread criticism.

 The trade

-At 12:12AM (ET) on February 2, 2025, ESPN's Shams Charania broke the news and revealed most of the pieces in the deal.
+At 12:16 a.m.
+(ET) on February 2, 2025, ESPN's Shams Charania broke the news and revealed most of the pieces in the deal.
 The Salt Lake Tribunes Andy Larsen later added that the Jazz paid Dallas and Los Angeles nominal amounts of cash.